nest/nest-simulator/doc/guides/connection_management.rst

 If the connect functions above are not sufficient, the topology provides more sophisticated functions.
 For example, it is possible to create receptive field structures and much more!
-See :doc:`Topological Connections <topology/index>` for more information.
+See :doc:`spatial/index` for more information.

 .. _receptor-types: